namnh663/namnh663.github.io/docs/knowledge/glossary.md

 **Alternative text**: Text that provides an alternative to non-text content, such as images and videos

 **Annotation**: Text that briefly explains data or helps focus the audience on a particular aspect of the data in a visualization

+**Anscombe’s quartet**: Four datasets that have nearly identical summary statistics but contain different plotted values

+**Area chart**: A data visualization that uses individual data points for a changing variable connected by a continuous line with a filled in area underneath

+**Argument (R)**: Information needed by a function in R in order to run

+**Arithmetic operator**: An operator used to perform basic math operations such as addition, subtraction, multiplication, and division

+**Array**: A collection of values in spreadsheet cells

+**Assignment operator**: An operator used to assign values to variables and vectors

+**Attribute**: A characteristic or quality of data used to label a column in a table

 # B